stephanniec/art/_projects/2-frankenstein-remix.md

 permalink: "project-2.html"
 ---
 ### Story Background
 Years after genius chef Viktor Frankenstein is awarded his second Michelin star, he finds himself crumbling under the immense pressure to create increasingly inventive dishes.
-When he is finally forced to declare bankruptcy, he decides to travel home for the first time in 25 years.
-Tired and ashamed, Viktor retreats to his family's country estate, only venturing into town once a week to grab groceries at the farmer's market.
-This is where he meets Hugo, the timid son of the local butcher whose love and talent for baking reminds Viktor of why he started cooking in the first place.
+When he is finally forced to declare bankruptcy, he closes shop and travels home to the Bavarian countryside for the first time in 25 years.
+Ashamed of his failure, Viktor leads a secluded life punctured only by the occasional visit to the town square for groceries.
+This is where he meets Hugo, the timid son of a local butcher whose love and talent for baking reminds Viktor of why he started cooking in the first place.
+And so begins an unlikely friendship as Hugo helps Viktor heal old wounds, and Viktor helps Hugo navigate the culinary industry.

 ### Drawings
 <center><img src="{{ site.baseurl }}/files/pics/{{ page.image }}" style="max-width:80%"></center>